Thaat Classification System in Hindustani Music

 — Sangeet Visharad

 Pt.
-Bhatkhande’s system took 10 different combinations of the 12 swaras and established them as ‘thaats.
-He named each thaat after 10 main ragas of that time who shared an acending scale with the thaat.
-These 10 ragas are now known as the Ashraya Ragas or Janaka Ragas of their respective thaats.
-Per Pt.
-Bhatkhande, all other ragas in the same family are variations of the Janaka Raga.
+Bhatkhande developed a systematic approach by categorizing 10 unique combinations of the 12 swaras into what he termed as ‘thaats.’
+Each thaat was named after one of the 10 principal ragas of that era, which featured an ascending scale corresponding to the thaat.
+Today, these 10 ragas are recognized as the Ashraya Ragas or Janaka Ragas linked to their respective thaats.
+According to Pt.
+Bhatkhande, all other ragas belonging to the same family are essentially variations of the Janaka Raga.
+This classification plays a crucial role in the structure of Hindustani classical music, enabling a deeper understanding of raga relationships and their expressive potential.

 A thaat, though named after a raga, is not the same as a raga.
 A thaat must follow the following rules: